HTTP-APIs/http-apis.github.io/Starting-Material.md

 * If you find a problem, first ask for [help in the chat](https://gitter.im/HTTP-APIs/Lobby), then consider opening a issue.
 * Before opening a PR be sure that all the tests pass successfully.
 If any is failing for non-related reasons, annotate the test failure in the PR comment.
 * Any change should be PRed first in `develop`, `master` can only receive merge from `develop`.
-* In general,anybody can fork the repo and start working on the fork.
-Once you have something done we can consider opening a branch in which different people working on the same code/project can collaborate.
 * Everything should work and be tested for Python 3.5.2 and above.
 * In general, no permission is needed to work on the code.
 Fork master, submit a PR and ask for reviewing.
 PR is the natural place for code comparison and corrections.
 Code for issues with multiple PRs will be integrated at reviewing time.